 Method of Administration

-If you’ve ever had muscle pain after a B12 shot, the reason was, well, that you were injecting into muscle tissue!
-Intramuscular (IM) B12 shots do have quite a sting, which is unfortunate, because it puts many people off from self-injecting.
+If you’ve ever had muscle pain after a B12 injection, it’s probably, well… because you injected into muscle tissue!
+Intramuscular (IM) B12 shots do have quite a sting, which is unfortunate, because it discourages many people from self-injecting.

-However, IM delivery isn’t necessary at all.
-Vitamin B12 has a long, documented history of very efficient subcutaneous (SC) delivery.
-SC gives little to no muscle pain after B12 injections.
-If you have some body-fat, you probably won’t feel anything.
-Ask any of our readers who self-inject subcutaneously on a daily basis, using our methyl B12 vials.
+However, IM delivery isn’t necessary.
+B12 has a long history of effective subcutaneous delivery (SQ), with minimal to no muscle pain after B12 injections.
+If you have some body fat, you’ll barely feel anything.
+Just ask our readers who self-inject SQ daily.

 The Solvent

-Another cause of painful B12 shots is the solvent used to dissolve the B12 in the vial.
-Numerous studies (here’s one) have found severe levels of pain with injections dissolved in water, and little to no pain with shots dissolved in saline.
+Another cause of painful B12 injections could be the solvent used to dissolve the B12 powder in the vial.
+Numerous studies, such as this one, have found severe levels of pain with water-based injections, and little to no pain with saline-based shots.

 Our body is saltier than water.
 When you inject anything less salty, the body has to equalize the salinity.
 That’s where the pain associated with water-dissolved shots comes from.
 Also, if you read the research, you’ll see that B12 absorbs best when dissolved in an isotonic solution (saline).
 For these reasons, nobody should ever use water.